 Thyroid disease can affect anyone at any age, but is most prevalent among females.3

-- Globally, 1 billion people are at risk for iodine deficiency that can lead to thyroid disease.4
+- Globally, 2 billion people are at risk for iodine deficiency that may lead to thyroid disease.4

 - It is estimated that 200 million people in the world have some form of thyroid disease.5